WhiteHatCyberus/SNORT-GUI/snort/README.md

 <br>

 # SNORT Documentation:
-Primarily snort contains a .conf (configuration file) that indexes to a set of rule files.
+Primarily snort contains a .conf (configuration file) that indexes to a set of rule files. learn documentation [here](http://books.gigatux.nl/mirror/snortids/0596006616/snortids-CHP-5.html)

 ## Default installation of snort
 SNORT is embedded within the Ubuntu directory, hence it can be installed via the terminal (Ctrl+Alt+T):